OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 Using many worksheets can make your workbook easier to use, but generally it is slower to calculate references to other worksheets than references within worksheets.

-In Excel 97 and Excel 2000, worksheets and workbooks are calculated in alphabetical name sequence with individual calculation chains.
-With these versions, it is important to name the worksheets in a sequence that matches the flow of calculations between worksheets.

 ## Minimizing the Used Range
 <a name="xlMinUsedRange"> </a>

-To save memory and reduce file size, Excel tries to store information about the area only on a worksheet that was used.
+To save memory and reduce file size, Excel tries to store information only about the area on a worksheet that was used.
 This is called the used range.
 Sometimes various editing and formatting operations extend the used range significantly beyond the range that you would currently consider used.
 This can cause performance obstructions and file-size obstructions.